Dracopristis: Skull and body

 The skull of Dracopristis was broad – nearly as wide as it was long – with eye sockets positioned far forward and a short rostrum.
 Fenestrae which housed cranial nerves are preserved, but the interior of the skull is too severely crushed for its internal nervous anatomy to be studied, even with the use of CT scans.
 Compared to other ctenacanths, the jaws were proportionally large and robust.
 As in living sharks, the rear portions of the palatoquadrates (upper jaws) articulated with the otic processes (equivalent to ear canals).
 However, unlike living sharks, the forward processes of the palatoquadrates were rigidly connected to the cranium, and additional "anterodorsal processes" anchored the rear portions of the palatoquadrates to the skull, rendering the upper jaws akinetic and inflexible (termed amphistyly).
 The Meckel's cartilages (lower jaws) articulated with the palatoquadrates.
-The hyomandibular arch was well-developed, and five gill arches were present which descended in size towards the posterior (back) of the body.
+The hyomandibular arch was well-developed, and five gill arches were present which decreased in size towards the back of the body.

 The scapulocoracoids were fused at their coracoidal portions, while the pelvic girdles were unfused.
 Mineralized neural and haemal arches are preserved along the length of the body, although the vertebral centra are not known.
 The holotype of D. hoffmanorum preserves two dorsal fins, an anal fin, pectoral fins, pelvic fins, and most of the heterocercal caudal fin.
 Both dorsal fins were proportionally large, as were the broad, triangular pectoral fins.
 The fins were supported by rods of cartilage known as radials and ceratotrichia, with a triangular basal cartilage plate also supporting each of the dorsal fins.
 While the known individual lacks pelvic claspers, this is attributed to the specimen being female, and males of the species are presumed to have possessed these.
 The anal fin was supported by a plate of cartilage, and was rounded in shape.